elabftw/elabftw/README.md

 Login with the root user on PhpMyAdmin panel (use the password you setup for mysql root user).
 #### 1) create a user `elabftw` with all rights on the database `elabftw`

-Now click the `Users` tab and click Add new user.
+Now click the `Privileges` tab and click Add new user.

 Do like this :